fluffyrobot19/project-assistant-v2/README.md

 ### About the project

 A basic financial control application custom designed for a non-profit organisation that allows members to manage and compare European Commission-funded project budgets.
-Its purpose is to alleviate the reliance on multiple spreadsheets for tracking project budgets and streamlining related financial processes.
+Its purpose is to alleviate the reliance on multiple spreadsheets for tracking project budgets and to streamline financial processes.

 **Core features of application**